MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out-app.md

 LocalizationGroup: Premium
 ---

-# Compare scale-out dataset replicas
+# Compare dataset scale-out replicas

 > [!IMPORTANT]
-> Power BI Dataset Scale-Out is currently in **PREVIEW**.
+> Power BI dataset scale-out is currently in **PREVIEW**.
 This information relates to a prerelease feature that may be substantially modified before being released for General Availability (GA).
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-After enabling [Power BI dataset scale-out](service-premium-scale-out.md), you might want to compare dataset replicas.
-The `syncStatus` REST API shows if the *read/write* and *read-only* dataset copies are in sync.
+The `syncStatus` REST API shows if the read-write and read-only replicas are in sync.
 You can also use the Tabular Object Model (TOM) to build a custom application that connects to both datasets and compares timestamps, metadata, and query results between them.

-This section provides a few Visual Studio app examples for comparing dataset properties when Power BI Dataset Scale-Out is enabled.
+This section provides a few Visual Studio app examples for comparing dataset properties when Power BI dataset scale-out is enabled.

 ## App 1 - Check the database object properties